About The Great Lakes and St. Lawrence Cities Initiative

 Seats at the Table

-Cities Initiative staff participate in a number of key Great Lakes basin-wide organizations, including the Great Lakes Fishery Commission, the Great Lakes Executive Committee, Chicago Area Waterway System Advisory Committee, IJC Water Quality Board, the Great Lakes Advisory Board, and other.
+Cities Initiative staff participate in a number of key Great Lakes basin-wide organizations, including the Great Lakes Fishery Commission, the Great Lakes Executive Committee, Chicago Area Waterway System Advisory Committee, IJC Water Quality Board, the Great Lakes Advisory Board, and others.

 The Cities Initiative works in partnership on many issues with the International Joint Commission, the Great Lakes Commission, the United States Environmental Protection Agency, and Environment Canada; the Cities Initiative also works with state agencies and provincial ministries.
 GLSLCI collaborates with several other Great Lakes basin-wide non-governmental organizations, including the Alliance for the Great Lakes, the Council of Great Lakes Governors, and the Healing Our Waters Coalition.